 Ideal for: cultural and active breaks, including fishing, golf and mountain biking.

-What to do nearby: you’ll be spoilt for choice with the likes of Kelso Abbey and Floors Castle (a short walk away), or try Manderston or Abbotsford, the former home of Sir Walter Scott, within around 30 minutes’ drive.
+What to do nearby: enjoy a castle visit to Floors Castle (a short walk away), or try Manderston or Abbotsford, the former home of Sir Walter Scott, within around 30 minutes’ drive.
 The River Tweed offers excellent salmon fishing and Kelso Golf Club and Roxburghe Championship Course are nearby too.

 3. Knockinaam Lodge